KociOrges/pytag/README.md

 freq_table_norm <- normalise_data(freq_table, annot_sum, by = "Annotated_abstracts")
 ```

 Significance of variability of ontological terms can be explored in a spatial (distances between groups) or temporal setting (expressed as in pairs of years) using permutation analysis of variance (PERMANOVA) and particularly, the function adonis from VEGAN package.
-All we need to do in such a case, is to specify the variables (Disease and/or Date) to be included in the formula, and then obtain the corresponding r-squared (% of variability explained) and p-values.
+All we need to do in such a case, is to specify the variables (Disease and/or Date) to be included in the formula and then obtain the corresponding r-squared (% of variability explained) and p-values.
 ```
 library(vegan)
 adonis(formula = freq_table_norm ~ Group + Date, data = meta_table)